 Dietetic Internship Admission Requirements and Completion

-Requirements for Admission to the Southern Miss Dietetic Program
+Application Procedures for Admission to the Southern Miss Dietetic Program

 - A Verification Statement signed by the DPD Program Director.
 If you have not yet completed your DPD, you must be able to submit a Declaration of Intent to Complete Degree signed by the DPD Program Director, and submit the Verification Statement following completion of the program.